gatehill/threshold-docs/docs/kubernetes/tutorial.md

 ## What's next?

-* Learn about all the [annotations](./configuration.md) you can add to your Kubernetes Service.
+* Learn about the [annotations](./configuration.md) you can add to your Kubernetes Services.
-* Learn about all the [policies](../policies.md) you can apply to control behaviour.
+* Learn about all the [policies](../policies.md) you can apply to your APIs to control their behaviour.